ACCESS-NRI/system-tools/README.md

 This repository is for deploying general purpose system software that is used on HPC targets, in this case gadi@NCI utilising the [build-cd](https://github.com/ACCESS-NRI/build-cd) infrastructure.

+## Versioning

+Versioning of tools in this repository consists of taking the official versions defined in the package, and appending a build number to the end of it (eg., for `yq 4.45.4`, the version would be `4.45.4-1`).
+This is so we are able to make changes unrelated to the package itself (eg. updating compilers and other lower-level dependenceis) without needing to wait and bundle changes until the next official release of a package we don't control.

 ## Supported tools

 ### ncdu